 Examples of fixed vehicle expenses

-Fixed vehicle expenses are the costs that come with owning a vehicle, whether you drive it a lot or a little.
+Fixed vehicle expenses refer to the fixed costs associated with owning a car, regardless of how frequently you drive it.
 These costs remain relatively stable from month to month or even year to year:

 - Auto insurance